jguerra7/Algorithms/Intro to Pseudocode.md

 on the screen, read input that is typed on the keyboard, and perform mathematical calculations.
 For now, don’t worry about the details of this particular pseudocode program.

->NOTE: As you read the examples in this book, keep in mind that pseudocode is not an actual programming language.
+>NOTE: As you read the examples in this section, keep in mind that pseudocode is not an actual programming language.
 It is a generic way to write the statements of an algorithm, without worrying about syntax rules.
 If you mistakenly write pseudocode into an editor for an actual programming language, such as Python or